 Mangroves, seagrass, and salt marshes provide critical habitats for a wide range of marine and coastal wildlife.

-The dense, intertwining roots of mangroves act as sheltered breeding and nursery grounds, protecting fish and shrimp species from larger predators.
-The shrubby trees are also home to oysters, barnacles, sponges, and anemones, which cling onto the submerged roots.
-Pelicans build their nests at the top of mangrove trees, while lobsters burrow down in the deep, muddy soil.
+The dense, intertwining roots of mangroves act as sheltered breeding and nursery grounds, protecting fish and shrimp from larger predators.
+The shrubby trees are also home to oysters, barnacles, sponges, and anemones, which cling to the submerged roots.
+Pelicans build their nests at the top of mangrove trees, while lobsters burrow into the muddy soil.

-Along with providing a safe haven, blue carbon ecosystems are an important source of food for animals both above and below the sea.
-Animals like dugongs, manatees, and sea turtles can be found grazing on seagrass leaves.
-There’s a reason that dugongs are nicknamed “sea cows” – an adult dugong can eat up to 88 pounds of seagrass in a day.
-That’s about the weight of 50 heads of lettuce.
+Beyond providing shelter, blue carbon ecosystems are also an important food source.
+Animals like dugongs, manatees, and sea turtles graze on seagrass leaves.
+Dugongs are nicknamed “sea cows” for a reason – an adult can eat up to 88 pounds of seagrass in a day, equivalent to the weight of about 50 heads of lettuce.

 Coastal Protection and Erosion Control

-As climate change causes tropical storms to become more powerful and sea levels to rise, there is greater risk of coastal flooding and destruction.
-The vegetation that fringes shorelines acts as natural barriers, defending communities against these damaging impacts.
+As climate change drives up the intensity of tropical storms and rising seas, the risk of coastal flooding and destruction is increasing.
+The vegetation that fringes shorelines acts as a natural barrier, helping to defend coastal communities from these impacts.

-Mangrove roots stand strong against crashing waves and storm surges, which is when seawater is pushed ashore during a big tropical storm.
-A 100 meter stretch of mangroves can reduce the height of waves by up to 66%.
-It is estimated that mangroves protect 15 million people from flooding every year and reduce property damage by more than $65 billion.
-These numbers will only grow as climate impacts get worse.
+Mangrove roots stand strong against crashing waves and storm surges.
+A 100-meter stretch of mangroves can reduce the height of waves by up to 66%.
+It is estimated that mangroves protect 15 million people from flooding each year and avoid more than $65 billion of property damage.
+These numbers will only grow as climate impacts worsen.

 Livelihoods and Economic Benefits

 Currently, more than 600 million people live near the world’s coasts.
-These coastal communities depend heavily on their marine environments for both income and food security.
-Many coastal inhabitants make their living from fishing and rely on seafood as a cheap source of protein.
-In the Maldives, for instance, the local population relies on seafood for more than three-quarters of their protein.
+These communities depend heavily on the ocean for both income and food security.
+Many make their living from fishing and rely on seafood as an affordable source of protein.
+In the Maldives, for instance, the population relies on seafood for more than three-quarters of its protein.

 Recreation and Tourism

-Blue carbon ecosystems are also a great place to visit and explore.
-They support tourism jobs and provide recreational opportunities, such as birdwatching, kayaking, boat tours, and fishing.
-Because they support coral reefs and the entire marine food web, blue carbon ecosystems also ensure we have rewarding diving, snorkeling, and whale-watching experiences.
+Blue carbon ecosystems are captivating places to visit and explore.
+They offer stunning scenery, from mangrove tunnels to winding coastal channels, and are teeming with wildlife.
+These habitats invite activities such as birdwatching, kayaking, boat tours, and fishing.
+Because they support coral reefs and the broader marine food web, blue carbon ecosystems also form the foundation for world-class diving, snorkeling, and whale-watching adventures.

 Threats to Blue Carbon Ecosystems